 He is a licensed professional counselor in private practice working with men, women, and couples around the issues of relationships, codependency, addictions, shame, and faith.
 He holds a Masters of Counseling Psychology from The Seattle School of Theology and Psychology in Seattle, Washington, and a Bachelor of Arts from The University of Arkansas in Fayetteville, Arkansas.

-Through professional counseling, interpersonal coaching, writing, and speaking, Samuel works to engage people in the challenges of life.
 Prior to becoming a counselor, He worked in technology and spent 5 years volunteering at a local church as a lay counselor where he facilitated marriage enrichment groups, pre-marital counseling, and led men’s small groups.
-He resides in the Middle Tennessee area with his wife of 18 years and their 4 kids.
+He resides in the Middle Tennessee area with his wife and their 4 kids.

 My office is located at: Brentview Realty Building 7101 Peach Court, Suite 200 (2nd Floor) Brentwood, TN 37027